sdincer/EShop/README.md

 docker-compose ps
 ```

-To stp all containers of the project
+To stop all containers of the project

 ```plaintext
 docker-compose down